scipy-conference/scipy_proceedings/papers/Francesc_Alted/Blosc2_NDim.rst

 For getting the coordinates of the stars in the Milky Way, we will be using the Gaia DR3 dataset, a catalog containing information on 1.7 billion stars in our galaxy.
 For this work, we extracted the 3D coordinates of 1.4 billion stars (those with non-null parallax values).
 When stored as a binary table, the dataset is 22 GB in size (uncompressed).

 We converted the tabular dataset into a sphere with a radius of 10,000 light years and framed it into a 3D array of shape (20,000, 20,000, 20,000).
 Each cell in the array represents a cube of 1 light year per side and contains the number of stars within it.
 Given that the average distance between stars in the Milky Way is about 5 light years, very few cells will contain more than one star (e.g. the maximum of stars in a single cell in our sphere is 6).
-This 3D array contains 0.7 billion stars, which is a significant portion of the Gaia catalog.
+This 3D array contains 0.5 billion stars, which is a significant portion of the Gaia catalog.

 The number of stars is stored as a uint8, resulting in a total dataset size of 7.3 TB.
-However, compression can greatly reduce its size to 6.5 GB since the 3D array is very sparse.
-Blosc2 can compress the zeroed parts almost entirely.
+However, compression can greatly reduce its size to 5.0 GB since the 3D array is very sparse.
+Blosc2 can compress the zeroed parts almost entirely thanks to a specific algorithm to detect zeros early in the compression pipeline and encoding them efficiently.

 In addition, we store other data about the stars in a separate table indexed with the position of each star (using PyTables).
-For demonstration purposes, we store the radial velocity, effective temperature, and G-band magnitude using a float32 for each field.
-The size of the table is 14.1 GB uncompressed, but it can be compressed to 5.6 GB.
-Adding another 1.5 GB for the index brings the total size to 7.2 GB.
-Therefore, the 3D array is 6.5 GB, and the table with the additional information and its index are 7.2 GB, making a total of 13.7 GB.
+For demonstration purposes, we store the distance from Sun, radial velocity, effective temperature, and G-band magnitude using a float32 for each field.
+The size of the table is 10 GB uncompressed, but it can be compressed to 4.8 GB.
+Adding another 1.0 GB for the index brings the total size to 5.8 GB.
+Therefore, the 3D array is 5.0 GB, and the table with the additional information and its index are 5.8 GB, making a total of 10.8 GB.
 This comfortably fits within the storage capacity of any modern laptop.

 Blosc2 NDim
 -----------